Data Capture Workflow

 When the design is running on the FPGA, first the generated IP core waits for the trigger condition that you specify.
-Define a trigger condition by specific values matched on one or more signals.
+Define a trigger condition by specifying values matched on one or more signals.
 When the trigger is detected, the logic captures the designated signals to a buffer and returns the data over the JTAG or Ethernet interface to the host machine.
 You can then analyze and display these signals in your MATLAB workspace or Simulink model.

 To make the best use of the buffer size and capture only the valid data, you can also define a capture condition.
 Define a capture condition in the same way as you define the trigger condition.
 When both the trigger is detected and the capture condition is satisfied, the logic captures only the valid values of the designated signals.